 The primary ambition of Terra Firma is to create tile that is both beautiful and functional.
 In order to achieve this goal, we think handmade tile should reflect the aesthetics and skill of the artisan who produces it.
 The typical handmade process lends itself very well to this personal interpretation with no two tile being exactly alike.
 Our original designs are carved, then made into plaster molds.
 Wet clay is pressed into these plaster molds, turned out and dried.
 After drying, the raw tile are bisque fired in preparation for glazing.
 Glaze is then applied by hand and the finished tile fired in a glaze kiln.

 Besides the design, there are two important factors that contribute to the distinctiveness and personality of handmade tile:

 Unlike machine made tile, the handmade tile process uses wet clay during the forming stage.
 Because the clay is wet, the tile shrinks considerably during the drying and firing.
 The water content of the clay when it is pressed will affect the amount of shrinkage.
 Thus, as the water content varies, so does the final size.
-Handmade tile are also handled quite a bit while being formed.
+Handmade tile are also handled quite often while being formed.
 The tile will take on signs of this handling, especially when the clay is malleable.
 Both shrinkage and handling combine in the final tile installation to create very subtle variations with an organic vibrancy and life of its own.